hzeesha/Petopia/README.md

 # Petopia - Virtual Pet Game

+# Credits: This was a group project, the collaborators are: Adeoluwa Christoff Anthony-Egorp, Hassan Zeeshan, Isabella Villaroman, Keith Nirmal Sarkar, and Thevindu Hasal Dasanayaka.

 ## Short Description

 Petopia is an engaging virtual pet game where players adopt, care for, and interact with digital pets.
 The game offers a variety of activities, including feeding, playing, and managing pet stats like health, happiness, fullness, and sleep.
 It also features parental controls, inventory management, playtime statistics, and save/load functionality.